Chapter 8.24

 “Conversion” means the transaction or process by which an alarm user may contest fees or the suspension of police response and request reinstatement of police response.

-“Monitoring” means the process by which an alarm business receives signals from alarm systems and relays an alarm dispatch request to the city for the purpose of summoning police response to the alarm site.
+“Monitoring” means the process by which an alarm business receives signals from alarm systems and relays an alarm dispatch request to the city for the purpose of summoning police or fire response to the alarm site.

 “Person” includes any individual, partnership, corporation, or association.